50+ Best Christmas Dinner Ideas

 - Balsamic Bacon Brussels Sprouts: Give your simple roasted Brussels sprouts a new twist by adding crispy bacon bits and tossing everything with a balsamic glaze.

 - Honey Glazed Carrots: A plate of these sticky sweet glazed carrots is a perennial winner.
+Or these sautéed carrots with the best bacon Dijon dressing.

 - Baked Sweet Potato: This might be one of the easiest sides, since all you need to do is plop the potatoes on a sheet pan and bake away.
 Once you cut them open, slather some butter and sprinkled herbs, it’s quite sensational.